 What are Rocket Labs in Rocket League?

-Rocket Labs is a very popular series of temporary modes in .
+Labs is a very popular series of temporary modes in Rocket .
 So far, there have been a lot of really fantastic arenas that we’ve really celebrated.
-In many ways, Rocket Labs arenas are much more interesting, diverse, and fun than the standard Rocket League maps.
+In many ways, Rocket Labs arenas are much more interesting, diverse, and fun than the standard maps.
 We’ll clarify for you: What are Rocket Labs in Rocket League, why are they great, and what Rocket Labs arenas are available?

 So, what is Rocket Labs?
 Why are the arenas so great?
 Which Rocket Labs arenas should you check out?
 So many questions, so little time!
 Rocket Labs is an incredible addition to Rocket League and adds a whole host of options for you, the player, to try out.
 They bring much-needed variety – when there isn’t much variety in terms of maps and vehicle types.
 Find out all about it here!